Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-params-complex-withResponse" %} use the _options_ parameter type, if it exists, for all `*WithResponse` methods.
 If no _options_ parameter type exists, do not create one solely for the `*WithResponse` method.

-{% include requirement/MUST id="android-params-options-package" %} store options classes (and supporting enumerations / classes referenced by such models) in a root-level `options` package, to make options types distinct from service clients and model types.

 {% include requirement/MUST id="android-params-options-design" %} design options types with the same design guidance as given below for model class types, namely fluent setters for optional arguments, using the standard JavaBean naming convention of `get*`, `set*`, and `is*`.
 Additionally, there may be constructor overloads for each combination of required arguments.

 {% include requirement/MAY id="android-params-options-ctor" %} introduce constructor overloads for each combination of required arguments (in a similar manner to [required properties on model types](#model-types)).